-- Buddy's Rendezvous: Of course, Buddy's, the home of the Detroit style pizza, has to make the list.
+- Buddy's Rendezvous (now Buddy's Pizza): Of course, Buddy's, the home of the Detroit style pizza, has to make the list.
 Founded in 1946, in 2016, the restaurant celebrated its 70th anniversary.
-With 11 locations in the Motor City, it's still going strong. *Gluten-free options available.
+With 16 locations in the Motor City, it's still going strong. *Gluten-free options available.

 - Cloverleaf: When Gus Guerra sold Buddy's Rendezvous in 1953, he went across town to open up Cloverleaf in the East Pointe suburb.
 Cloverleaf uses an open-air oven and Gus's original recipe.
 Interestingly, while Cloverleaf has the original recipe, critics prefer Buddy's pizza to that of Cloverleaf. *Gluten-free options available.

 - Loui's Pizza: One of the most popular spots to get a solid Detroit slice, this pizza loads up on the cheese, meaning that it's hefty, filling, and absolutely delicious.
 The chef-owner, Louis Tourtois, once worked at Buddy's Rendezvous but was shut out from owning that restaurant by another buyer, and then worked at Shield's, but was barred from entering the restaurant by a new owner.
 Not one to give up, he opened his own place; now, in its third-generation, Loui's in Hazel Park stubbornly remains the restaurant's single location with a focus on quality and excellent pizza.
 Expect very long lines.